namhkle/discussion-forum/README.md

 ==================================================================

-Postpage with the post and its commentbox.
+Postpage with the post and its own commentbox.
 ![commentbox1](https://user-images.githubusercontent.com/54610672/149878697-27987039-c8bd-4184-9a7b-516114bb911a.jpg)

 ==================================================================